 Grants and donations must be made out to or processed by a fiscal sponsor organization to be tax deductible.
 Send checks, with your project name in the memo, to FilmNorth for deposit.
 We will deposit your funds and hold them for you in a separate checking account.

 FilmNorth issues monthly payouts on the account, unless other arrangements have been made.
-Payments are made between the 1st and 7th of the month for the month prior.
+Payments are made by the 15th of the month for the month prior.
 All payments are net of fees.

 How do people get money to us?

 FilmNorth can help you set up a number of remittance options.
 These include:

 - Checks (or cash), made out to FilmNorth and sent directly to us or brought in.

 - An online donation button on your project page on our website (fees are about 3%, on top of our fees).